-- 235. As is clear from the above, the torture and murder of Mr. XXXX will not be random acts, but rather conscious efforts at terrorizing further an already terrorized population, thereby maintaining an even application of force and a climate of fear.
+- 167. As is clear from the above, the torture and murder of Mr. XXXX will not be random acts, but rather conscious efforts at terrorizing further an already terrorized population, thereby maintaining an even application of force and a climate of fear.
 After all, if the guerrillas wantonly murder children, patients in hospitals and ambulances, and torture horribly prisoners of war, why would they not do the same to Mr. XXXX, a gay male?
-The answer, of course, is that they will indeed torture and murder him. - 236.
-Since the outbreak of the Iraq war, the huge surge in Afghanistan and the tremendous expenditure of ammunition in the Mexican drug cartel war, 2007-2011, however, the United States' ability to furnish the military aid required has been vastly diminished.
+The answer, of course, is that they will indeed torture and murder him. - 168.
+Since the outbreak of the Iraq war, however, the United States' ability to furnish the military aid required has been vastly diminished.
 In fact, the United States military is so woefully short of ammunition that live-fire exercises have been curtailed at many U.S. military bases.
 The simple truth is that the United States munitions industry can not keep pace with the demands in Iraq and Afghanistan, let alone provide the munitions needed by the Colombian Armed Forces.